What is an LCA process?

 - To help your organisation to identify the hotspots in the value chain of a product.

-- To help in supporting future improvements in products design.
+- To help in supporting future improvements in product design.

-- To allow you to make an environmental claim.
+- To allow you to make an environmental claim (for example an EPD or self-declared claim).

-Overall, it supports and enhances your sustainability strategy by contributing with credible metrics to show how your company is developing and improving your sustainability product portfolio.
+Overall, it supports and enhances your sustainability strategy by contributing credible metrics to show how your company is developing and improving the sustainability of your product portfolio.

 Life Cycle Assessment is a critical step in the development of a solid sustainability strategy, and Ecomatters can help you along the way.
 Check out our wide range of sustainability services or get in contact with us to see how we can help you develop effective sustainable strategies for your business.